Join us for an adventure in flavor!

 Souvlaki, pronounced “soov-la-kee”, is a popular Greek street food.
 Bite sized pieces of meat are marinated, then grilled on a skewer.
 In fact, the word itself means “meat on skewers”.

 They are often eaten right off the skewer, but also commonly find their way into pitas.
-Souvlaki can be made with different types of meat, but today we’re going with chicken.
+Souvlaki can be made with different types of meat, but today I am going with chicken.

 • Chicken – Chicken tenders or breast are more traditional, but thighs work great too.

-• Extra virgin olive oil – Good quality, please.
+• Extra virgin olive oil – The base of the marinade.

 • Lemon juice – Always freshly squeezed.

-• Oregano – We are using dried.
+• Oregano – I am using dried.
 If you have fresh, use triple the amount.

 • Salt and pepper